E-commerce CRO (With 8 Easy To Implement E-commerce CRO Tactics)

 According to Econsultancy, for every $92 spend on acquiring customers, only $1 is spent on CRO strategies.

-If you leverage the power of digital marketing automation (and that’s definitely something we’re gonna mention since it’s an excellent CRO strategy), you can improve your conversion rates for up to 50%.
+If you leverage the power of digital marketing automation (and that’s definitely something we’re gonna mention since it’s an excellent CRO strategy), you can improve your conversion rates by up to 50%.

 On another hand – according to Eyeview Digital – if you use product videos in your pages, you can improve your conversion rate for up to 86%.